atenagm1375/about-me/content/authors/admin/_index.md

 # - Visitors
 ---

-Ashena (Atena) Gorgan Mohammadi is a student, research intern, and teaching assistant at University of Tehran, Iran.
+Ashena (Atena) Gorgan Mohammadi is a student and teaching assistant at University of Tehran, Iran.
-Her research interests include Neuroscience of Theory of Mind and Learning, Vision Neuroscience, Spiking Neural Networks, Machine Learning, Computer Science, and Computational Neuroscience.
-She is part of [Computational Neuroscience Research Laboratory (CNRL)](https://cnrl.ut.ac.ir/) in the Mathematics, Statistics, and Computer Science Department in University of Tehran.
+Her research interests include theoretical and computational neuroscience, neuroscience of theory of mind and learning, artificial neural networks, and machine learning.
+She is part of [Computational Neuroscience Research Laboratory (CNRL)](https://cnrl.ut.ac.ir/) in the department of Mathematics, Statistics, and Computer Science at University of Tehran.